 Then, you just need to add your stop-loss and take-profit orders – in line with the spread betting strategy you have opted for.

-Before we conclude this guide on the best spread betting strategies – we thought it would be a good idea to present you with a number of core trading tips.
-This will ensure that you give yourself the best chance possible of getting your spread betting career off on the right foot.
+Before we conclude this guide on the popular spread betting strategies – we thought it would be a good idea to present you with a couple more trading strategies and tips.

 Most spread betting sites require you to do this by entering the number of points that you wish the trade to close at.
 For example, let’s suppose that you are long on Babcock shares at 241p each.
 You decide to stake £10 per point.
 The most you are willing to lose from this trade is £150.